He’d spent years in academia and was nearing his 40s. The problem was that after 15 years, he was bored of physics.

 Within 3 weeks, he was in a final round interview for a data science position.
 He passed the interview and received an offer.
 The role though wasn’t very exciting, and promotion prospects were bleak.

-Instead, Kenny decided to take an internship at an Australian startup with an office in Singapore.
+Instead, Kenny decided to take an internship at an American big data startup with an office in Singapore.
 The role would give him exposure to the latest data science frameworks.
 Something that really interested him.

-Despite the significantly lower pay, Kenny recognised that this was the better long term move.
+Despite the significantly lower pay, Kenny recognised that this internship would give more learning opportunity.
+Logically, it was the smarter long term move.

 Once he started working as an intern.
 Kenny could now say that he was doing actual, real world data science work.